mdmtk/docs/edge/source/guide/csp/conditionmgr.md

   </tr>
 </table>
 </div>
+-->

 ###Condition Met Action
 Pivotal parm: Yes

 Description:

->Select the Action to Perform if the Condition is Met
+>This parm allows you to select what should happen when the Test specified for the Condition is Met (results in "true").

 <div class="parm-table">
  <table>